 45. Things from your old job/school

-If you know you don’t need things from your old job/school, then get rid of them by recycling and giving the things away.
+If you know you don’t need things from your old job/school, get rid of them by recycling and giving them away.

 46. Gifts you don’t use/like

 Many people feel bad giving away gifts.
-But if you don’t use and like the gift, it’s best to give it to someone that will actually use it.
+But if you don’t use it and like the gift, it’s best to give it to someone that will use it.

 Depending on what’s the gift, consider giving it away or selling it.

 Parfumes are questionable for your health, but if you want one, why not?
 However, do you need more than one?
 Probably not.

 If you have multiple ones, it’s a good idea to donate the rest or give them away to friends.

 You can dispose of the dead plant and soil through composting.